Kreedyy/reef/README.md

 # Reef
-Reef is an extensible, customizable and extremely lightweight TUI music player built in C that follows the [suckless philosophy](https://suckless.org/philosophy/), with some minor sensible adjustments.
+Reef is an extensible, customizable and extremely lightweight TUI mpd client built in C that follows the [suckless philosophy](https://suckless.org/philosophy/), with some minor sensible adjustments.

 This project has no "versions", each commit is a